Plutonium-238: Plutonium-238 and human experimentation

 From April 10, 1945, to July 18, 1947, eighteen people were injected with plutonium as part of the Manhattan Project.
 Doses administered ranged from 0.095 to 5.9 microcuries (μCi).

-Albert Stevens, after a (mistaken) terminal cancer diagnosis which seemed to include many organs, was injected in 1945 with plutonuim without his informed consent.
-He was referred to as patient CAL-1 and the plutonuim consisted of 3.5 μCi 238Pu, and 0.046 μCi 239Pu, giving him an initial body burden of 3.546 μCi (131 kBq) total activity.
+Albert Stevens, after a (mistaken) terminal cancer diagnosis which seemed to include many organs, was injected in 1945 with plutonium without his informed consent.
+He was referred to as patient CAL-1 and the plutonium consisted of 3.5 μCi 238Pu and 0.046 μCi 239Pu, giving him an initial body burden of 3.546 μCi (131 kBq) total activity.
 The fact that he had the highly radioactive plutonium-238 (produced in the 60-inch cyclotron at the Crocker Laboratory by deuteron bombardment of natural uranium) contributed heavily to his long-term dose.
 Had all of the plutonium given to Stevens been the long-lived 239Pu as used in similar experiments of the time, Stevens's lifetime dose would have been significantly smaller.
 The short half-life of 87.7 years of 238Pu means that a large amount of it decayed during its time inside his body, especially when compared to the 24,100 year half-life of 239Pu.

 After his initial "cancer" surgery removed many non-cancerous "tumors", Stevens survived for about 20 years after his experimental dose of plutonium before succumbing to heart disease; he had received the highest known accumulated radiation dose of any human patient.
-Modern calculations of his lifetime absorbed dose give an incredible 64 Sv (6400 rem) total.
+Modern calculations of his lifetime absorbed dose give a significant 64 Sv (6400 rem) total.